Updated August 13, 2018 by Bob Becker

-Annual Inventory requirements will be started in September – look back to this page for updates soon.
+The Annual Inventory process will be starting again in September – look back to this page for updates soon.

-If you are a communications officer at any level, you should be working on your inventory process at this time.
-If you are a member with communications equipment, be sure to contact your communications officer to complete your inventory.
+If you are a communications officer at any level, you should be reviewing the inventory process at this time.
+If you are a member with communications equipment, be sure to contact your communications officer to make arrangements to complete your inventory.

 One question that came up is equipment assignments: If equipment is actually in the personal possession of a member, it should be issued to that member.
 If equipment is stored in or attached to a corporate vehicle, it should be assigned to that vehicle.
 Otherwise, equipment should not be issued or assigned, such as equipment stored at a meeting location.

 Following is the status of the wing’s inventory, but if you have any questions don’t hesitate to reach out to me directly.